 Alfred Lewis Beasley, was lovingly called “Strawberry”, because of the many freckles covering his face.
 He was the oldest of four children, born to Frances Caroline Wiesman on February 8, 1953.
 Alfred was raised by his maternal grandmother, Lena Beasley until Frances, later met and married John A. Harris, gaining two sisters, Amani (Jonita), Shareen and younger brother Shawn.
 His grandmother, Lena had a lasting influence throughout his life.

-To send flowers in memory of Alfred Lewis "Strawberry" Beasley, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Alfred Lewis "Strawberry" Beasley, please visit our Heartfelt Sympathies Store.

 Alfred attended Boston Trade High School where his love for cars took root.
 As a teenager, he spent most of his time at the neighborhood gas station, located at the corner of Warren Street and Gaston Street.
 He was fascinated watching auto mechanics working on various cars.
 His love of cars grew as he soon began repairing and restoring cars during his spare time.
 Restoring vintage cars being Alfred’s true love.